anaknezeviic/master-rad-esa/README.md

 repeat_count
 ```

-When `--type both` is used, one row is written for maximal repeats and another
-for supermaximal repeats.
+When `--type both` is used, one row is written for maximal repeats and another for supermaximal repeats.

-`total_time_ms` represents the complete execution of the program and is
-therefore the same measurement for both rows of the same run.
+`total_time_ms` represents the complete execution of the program and is therefore the same measurement for both rows of the same run.

-For direct comparison of maximal and supermaximal detection algorithms,
+For direct comparison of maximal and supermaximal detection algorithms, `repeat_detection_time_ms` should be used.

-`repeat_detection_time_ms` should be used.
+For direct comparison of Suffix Array construction algorithms, `suffix_array_time_ms` should be used.

 ---